Sophie Ecclestone: Early life

-According to former member of the Cheshire men's team and Alvanley's then left-arm spinner, Robin Fisher, who helped Ecclestone to discover the art of finger spinning, she was so naturally talented that she did not need much coaching.
+According to former member of the Cheshire men's team and Alvanley's then left-arm spinner, Robin Fisher, who helped Ecclestone to discover the art of finger spinning, Ecclestone was so naturally talented that she did not need much coaching.
 Even then, some of the Alvanley boys speculated that she would play for England when she was older, but at that time she was just playing cricket for fun.
 By 2022, the club had made her a life member.